-1.2.1 The classification procedures, test methods and criteria are divided into three parts:
+1.3.1 The classification procedures, test methods and criteria are divided into three parts:

-Part I: those relating to assignment of explosives to Class 1;
+Part I: those relating to explosives;

-Part II: those relating to assignment of self-reactive substances to Division 4.1 and of organic peroxides to Division 5.2;
+Part II: those relating to self-reactive substances and to organic peroxides;

+Part III: those relating to aerosols; desensitized explosives, flammable liquids, flammable solids, pyrophoric liquids and solids, substances which in contact with water emit flammable gases, oxidizing liquids and solids, unstable gases and gas mixtures, substances corrosive to metals and substances, and articles of transport Class 9 (ammonium nitrate fertilizers, lithium metal and lithium ion batteries);

+Part IV: test methods concerning transport equipment

-Part III: those relating to .a
+Part V: classification procedures, test methods and criteria relating to other sectors than transport.

-Part III contains some classification procedures, test methods and criteria which are also given in the Model Regulations.
-There are also a number of appendices which give information common to a number of different types of tests, on the National Contacts for Test Details, on an example method for emergency relief vent sizing of portable tanks for the transport of organic peroxides and self-reactive substances and on screening procedures.
+1.3.2 There are also appendices which give information common to a number of different types of tests, on the National Contacts for Test Details, on an example method for emergency relief vent sizing of portable tanks for organic peroxides and self-reactive substances, on screening procedures, on the HSL flash composition test for the classification of fireworks, response descriptors and the ballistic projection energy test for cartridges, small arms.

-1.2.2 The methods of test identification are given in Table 1.1.
+1.3.3 The methods of test identification are given in Table 1.2.